-Seung-Youn is currently working on her book manuscript based on her dissertation, The Limits of Liberalization: Sub-National Government Autonomy and the Auto Industry in Post-WTO Era China.
+Seung-Youn is currently working on her book manuscript, Varieties of Glocalization: Localizing Foreign Capital in the Chinese Auto Industry.
 In the book, she seeks to understand the effects of international linkages on regional economic development in China, with a specific focus on China’s burgeoning automotive industry.
 Her recent articles have appeared in China Quarterly, Asian Survey, and Business and Politics.